 This is where it gets interesting.
 The history of Tokyo goes back much more than just than the name.
 Originally named Edo the city really got it's start in the late 16th century when the daimyō Tokugawa Ieyasu made it his seat of power.
 Ieyasu would become the first of the Tokugawa shoguns and his family would control the politics of Japan from Edo while the Emperor stayed in his capital of Kyoto.
 In 1868 the shogunate fell and a new era began with power restored to the traditional nobility, at that time the Imperial capital relocated to Edo which was renamed Tokyo.

 Another thing concerning Tokyo is that the city is a very fluid place.
 From it's days as Edo to the present the city has been ravaged by fire, earthquake and eventually war in the massive devastation of WWII.
-Rather than just rebuild structures as they were before new designs went up.
+Rather than just rebuild structures as they were before new designs went up, and were later replaced by even newer ones.

 This means there are relatively few historical buildings in Tokyo, and many of those are reconstructions.
-At the same time the city never underwent that manmade disaster of urban renewal where large areas were demolished and replaced by new street layouts and inhuman designs.
-Among all the changes the city maintained it's old street layouts, it's old neighborhoods, at times with family businesses that go back over 100 or even 200 years.
+At the same time, unlike many US cities, Tokyo avoided that manmade disaster of urban renewal where large areas were demolished and replaced by new street layouts and inhuman designs.
+Among all the changes the city maintained it's old street layouts, it's old neighborhoods, at times with family businesses that go back over 100 or even 200 years these days in newer buildings.

-It is this continuity among destruction that give Tokyo much of it's flavor, it's coziness in small neighborhoods, it's pedestrian centric design, the convenience of shopping in walking distance of home, that makes it a comfortable very human city that just happens to be huge.
+It is this continuing transformation that gives Tokyo much of it's flavor, it's coziness in small neighborhoods, it's pedestrian centric design, the convenience of shopping in walking distance of home, that makes it a comfortable very human city that just happens to be huge.

-By looking at the history of the city we learn much about the various places that make it up, the people who lived there and those that live there today.
-As you look at these books consult your atlas of Tokyo, see where things are in relation to each other and slowly become oriented to the structure of the urban area.
+By looking at the history of the city we learn much about the various places that make it up, the people who lived there in the past and those that live there today.
+As you look at these books consult your atlases and maps of Tokyo, see where things are in relation to each other and slowly become oriented to the structure of the whole urban area.

 Low City, High City